-Stop prevents the scope from triggering on a signal.
+Stop prevents the oscilloscope from triggering.
 If you boot up the instrument with the trigger in Stop mode, a "No trace available" message is shown.
 Press the Auto button to display a trace.

 Horizontal Controls

 Turn the Delay knob to change the Trigger Delay value (S).
 Push the knob to reset Delay to zero.